 - Submitted by the Reader

-- Supports, refutes, or adds relevant information related to a previously published article
+- Supports, refuses, or adds relevant information related to a previously published article

 - Authors correcting their own work or responding to a critique of their article by a reader(s)